OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 However, the same is **not recommended** for the SecretID.

 A SecretID, just like a password is _designed to expire_.
-Storing the SecretID could also provide the capability to retrieve all secrets as both the RoleID and SecretID would be available.
+Storing the SecretID could also provide the ability to retrieve all secrets as both the RoleID and SecretID would be available.

-We recommend you use the more secure [Get wrapped SecretID](#get-wrapped-secretid) and [Unwrap SecretID and Login](#unwrap-secretid-login) step templates, as they use one of the [best practices](#approle-best-practices) **response wrapping**.
+We recommend you use the more secure [Get wrapped SecretID](#get-wrapped-secretid) and [Unwrap SecretID and Login](#unwrap-secretid-login) step templates, as they use one of the [best practices](#approle-best-practices), **response wrapping**.

 If you use the AppRole login step template, we recommend you provide the SecretID at execution time using a sensitive [prompted variable](https://octopus.com/docs/projects/variables/prompted-variables).
 :::

-Once authenticated, the `client_token` from the Vault response will be made available as a [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) named `AppRoleAuthToken` for use in other steps.
+After it's authenticated, the `client_token` from the Vault response is made available as a [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) named `AppRoleAuthToken` for use in other steps.

 #### AppRole login parameters {#approle-login-parameters}